-Abet Engraving Laminate (Traffolyte) The materials referred to are melamine surfaced high pressure laminates (HPL) according to the European norm EN438 and to ISO 4586.
+Abet Engraving Laminate (Traffolyte) The materials referred to are melamine surfaced high-pressure laminates (HPL) according to the European norm EN438 and to ISO 4586.
 They are supplied in sheet form in a variety of sizes and thicknesses and surface finishes.
 Laminates basically consist of paper and thermosetting synthetic resins, paper comprising more than 60% of the product.
-The remaining 30-40% consists of cured phenolformaldehyde resin for the core layers and melamine-formaldehyde resin for the surface layers.
+The remaining 30-40% consists of cured phenol-formaldehyde resin for the core layers and melamine-formaldehyde resin for the surface layers.
 Both resins belong to the group of thermosetting resins.
 They are irreversibly interacted to produce a finished product with a high molecular weight.
-Cross linked chemical bonds are formed during the curing process under conditions of high pressure and temperature resulting in a non-reactive stable material with characteristics which are totally different from those of its component parts.
-Where fire retardence is required, the laminate core is treated with an additive which does not contain halogens.
+Cross-linked chemical bonds are formed during the curing process under conditions of high pressure and temperature resulting in a non-reactive stable material with characteristics that are totally different from those of its component parts.
+Where fire retardance is required, the laminate core is treated with an additive that does not contain halogens.

 Storage and Distribution: Storage and transportation should be carried out in accordance with the General Processing Recommendations for HPL; no special precautions need to be taken.
 For transportation, HPL is classified as a

 Storage and transportation should be carried out in accordance with the General Processing Recommendations for HPL; no special precautions need to be taken.
-For transportation, HPL is classified as a non hazardous product no labelling required.
+For transportation, HPL is classified as a non-hazardous product no labelling is required.

 Environmental and Health Aspects in Use: Laminates are cured and therefore chemically inert.
-There is no migration affecting foodstuffs and release of gases.
-HPL are approved for contact with foodstuffs.
-Due to their low permeability HPL act as a barrier against formaldehyde emissions coming from the wood based substrates.
-Its own formaldehyde emission level is far below the limit for wood based materials.
+There is no migration affecting foodstuffs and the release of gases.
+HPL is approved for contact with foodstuffs.
+Due to their low permeability HPL act as a barrier against formaldehyde emissions coming from the wood-based substrates.
+Its own formaldehyde emission level is far below the limit for wood-based materials.
 The surfaces are resistant to all common household solvents and chemicals and have therefore been used for many years in applications where cleanliness and hygiene are important.
 The non-porous HPL surface is easy to disinfect with hot water, steam and all types of disinfectants used in hospitals and other commercial applications.

 Waste Disposal: HPL can be brought to controlled waste disposal sites according to current national and/or regional regulations.
-ABET LAMINATI SpA herewith declares that the above mentioned product does not contain the following substances; PENTACHLOROPHENAL, ASBESTOS, HALOGENS HEAVY METALS Including the following (ANTIMONY, BARIUM, CADMIUM, CHROMIUM (III), CHROMIUM (IV), LEAD, MERCURY, SALANIUM) According to EN 438-1 2005 Annex A ABET LAMINATI SpA also declares that the above mentioned product does not contain PBB or PBDE according to Directive 2002/95/EC of the 20th November 2003.
+ABET LAMINATI SpA herewith declares that the above-mentioned product does not contain the following substances; PENTACHLOROPHENAL, ASBESTOS, HALOGENS HEAVY METALS Including the following (ANTIMONY, BARIUM, CADMIUM, CHROMIUM (III), CHROMIUM (IV), LEAD, MERCURY, SELENIUM) According to EN 438-1 2005 Annex A ABET LAMINATI SpA also declares that the above-mentioned product does not contain PBB or PBDE according to Directive 2002/95/EC of the 20th November 2003.